-There are a number of improvements being made in monitoring programs for pink-footed geese and here we report on recent progress.
+Monitoring needs. - There are a number of improvements being made in monitoring programs for Pink-footed Geese and here we report on recent progress.

-- Annual harvest estimates do not include thewounded, unretrieved geese which are likely to die due to their injuries before the end of the hunting season.
+Annual harvest estimates do not include the crippled, unretrieved geese which are likely to die due to their injuries before the end of the hunting season.
 Moreover, harvest quotas represent the total allowable kill, including both retrieved and unretrieved geese.
-Recent work suggests that wounding of pink-footed geese is on the decline (Clausen, K. K., T. E. Holm, L. Haugaard, and J. Madsen.
+Recent work suggests that wounding of Pink-footed Geese is on the decline (Clausen, K. K., T. E. Holm, L. Haugaard, and J. Madsen.
 2017.
 Crippling ratio: A novel approach to assess hunting-induced wounding of wild animals.
 Ecological indicators 80:242-246.).
-Studies of this sort, conducted periodically could help ensure that the actual harvest does not exceed the quota. - Because of concerns about the reliability of population counts, we suggest that independent population estimates be derived based on capture-resightings of marked individuals.
+Studies of this sort should be conducted periodically to help ensure that the actual harvest does not exceed the quota.
+2. Because of concerns about the reliability of population counts, we suggest that independent population estimates should be derived based on capture-resightings of marked individuals.
 There has been a renewed effort to derive these estimates in recent years (see Madsen et al. 2017.
 Svalbard Pink-Footed Goose Population Status Report 2016-17.
-AEWA European Goose

-Management Platform Data Centre, Aarhus University), but we stress that this effort would require a continuing and sustained effort to mark and observe geese.
+AEWA European Goose Management Platform Data Centre, Aarhus University), but we stress that this effort requires a continuing and sustained effort to mark and observe geese.